easyctf/easyctf-2017-writeups/README.md

 Thanks for participating in EasyCTF!
 We had a great time running the competition, so we hope that you had a great time participating as well.
 In this web book, you will find the solutions to problems that appeared during the competition.
 If you would like to submit a writeup to a problem you solved, see the instructions below about **Contributing**.

+Another great source for writeups is the [CTFTime event listing](https://ctftime.org/event/441/tasks/) for EasyCTF 2017.
+If there is a problem you haven't found a writeup for in this repository, it may appear on CTFTime.

 ## Open Source

 We're making a lot of our components open-source, including our platform as well as some of the problems that involved connecting to a server.
 You can find some of our open-source projects here: